 *Alternatively, you can also just sand.
 This works best for stained surfaces.
 Start with 80 grit sandpaper and work your way to 220, changing out the sandpaper as you go.

-If you hate the results, add another layer and see how you feel.
+If you hate the results, add another wood stain layer and see how you feel.

 Keep in mind that it looks better when you step away from it and look at it as a whole than up close.

-You’re mimicking natural weathered wood, so it will not be perfect.
+You’re mimicking naturally weathered wood, so it will not be perfect.
 Any imperfections make it look more realistic.

 - When 1 section was coated in stain, it’s time to wipe it off with a rag.
 I like to use old t-shirts that I cut into squares.
 Remove as much excess stain as possible.

 - Continue onto the next section and repeat until your wood is done.
 If you have places where the wood meets, it will stain darker if you overlap because stain is transparent.